-When a child is learning to walk, and stumbling and falling, no one says, “Don’t fall down, you bad baby!”
+When a child stumbles and falls while learning to walk, no one says, “Don’t fall down, you bad baby!”
 Of course the baby falls down, before developing the capability, the knowledge, the skill, and the strength to walk.

 Everyone encourages the baby: “You’re okay!
 Get up!
 Try again!
 You can do it!
 Hold my hand!”
 And the baby, with much practice and some well-placed encouragement, walks.
 If the baby is slower to progress than his peers, we may worry — and we may focus more on helping the baby walk.
 But we’re very cognizant of the baby’s stage of development, and rarely do we treat a baby as being at fault unless we believe the baby is actively resisting.

 Maybe that’s the difference.
 With adults who don’t see what we see, or don’t do what we think they should do, we may not consider whether they have the capability or knowledge, skill or strength to accomplish what we expect.
 Instead, we assume that they are choosing not to perform — that they could, in fact, perform successfully if only they decided they wanted to.